Skip to main content

 thumbnail icon

-The Threat Intel Quick Analysis App correlates CrowdStrike's threat intelligence data with your own log data, providing security analytics that helps you to detect threats in your environment, while also protecting against sophisticated and persistent cyber-attacks.
-The Threat Intel Quick Analysis App scans selected logs for threats based on IP, URL, domain, Hash 256, and email.
+The Threat Intel Quick Analysis app correlates threat intelligence data with your own log data, providing security analytics that helps you to detect threats in your environment, while also protecting against sophisticated and persistent cyber-attacks.
+The Threat Intel Quick Analysis app scans selected logs for threats based on IP, URL, domain, SHA-256 hashes, and email.

 Log types

-The Threat Intel Quick Analysis App can be used for any type of logs, regardless of format.
-Ideal log sources should include IP, URL, domain, Hash 256, and/or email information.
+The Threat Intel Quick Analysis app can be used for any type of logs, regardless of format.
+Ideal log sources should include IP, URL, domain, SHA-256 hashes, and/or email information.

 To install the app: